Mie Goreng (Mee Goreng Indonesian Noodles)

 Sauce

-• Kecap Manis: the main ingredient is Kecap Manis which is a syrupy sweet soy sauce that adds a sweet, sticky savory flavor.
+• Kecap Manis: is a syrupy sweet soy sauce that adds a sweet, sticky, savory flavor.

-• Ketchup: ketchup adds a hint of tangy umami flavor that breaks through the sweetness of the kecap manis.
+• Ketchup: adds a hint of tangy, umami flavor that cuts through the sweetness of kecap manis.

-• Dark Soy Sauce: dark soy sauce is also a sweet soy sauce that adds to the rich brown color and additional saltiness in the sauce.
+• Dark Soy Sauce: is also a sweet soy sauce that adds to the rich brown color and additional saltiness in the sauce.

-• Oyster Sauce: oyster sauce adds a strong umami flavor that is rich, savory, and slightly sweet.
+• Oyster Sauce: adds a rich, savory, slightly sweet umami flavor.

-• Chicken Bouillon Powder: chicken bouillon powder adds a concentrated savory flavor to the Indonesian fried noodles.
+• Chicken Bouillon Powder: adds a concentrated savory flavor to the Indonesian fried noodles.

-• Sambal Oelek: Sambal Oelek is a spicy garlic sauce that adds a subtle kick to the mie goreng sauce.
+• Sambal Oelek is a spicy garlic sauce that adds a subtle kick.
+You can find my homemade sambal oelek recipe here.

-• Sesame Oil: sesame oil adds a nutty umami element.
+• Sesame Oil: adds a nutty umami element.

 All the ingredients to make mie goreng sauce in small bowls with labels.